 Most people’s interaction with chickpeas is with hummus.
 This middle eastern dish has country specific variations, but it is one of the most iconic chickpea dishes in the world.
-Recently crispy chickpeas have been getting popular, and I actually made them to use in my Butternut Squash Buddha Bowl With Lime Crema.
+Recently crispy chickpeas have been getting popular.
 The problem, how to make them perfectly every time.
 This article is more a step by step guide than a recipe, so if you want to see every picture for every step, continue on.

 Step 1: Peel Your Chickpeas